Conference

 Event partners

-In May, Fathom’s team of flood experts will join floodplain managers, disaster mitigation experts and engineering consultants from across the US and beyond to explore the varying challenges faced by the industry.
+In May, Fathom’s team of flood experts joined floodplain managers, disaster mitigation experts and engineering consultancies from across the US to explore the varying challenges faced by the industry

-The Association of State Floodplain Managers (ASFPM) conference now enters its 47th year and will deliver a range of presentations, workshops and events geared towards a wide range of flood-related topics, including coastal risk, dams, mapping, mitigation, NFIP and risk communication.
+The 4th annual conference of Association of State Floodplain Managers (ASFPM) delivered a range of presentations, workshops and events geared towards a wide range of flood-related sessions, including coastal risk, dams, mapping, mitigation, NGIP and risk communication.

-As a sponsor, Fathom will support the event in several ways:
+As a sponsor, Fathom supported the event in several ways:

 3. Presentations with partners